burklight/burklight.github.io/pages/confusion_distribution_density.md

 ---

-### Absolutely continuous random variables and the probability density function (pdf)
+### Absolutely continuous random variables and the probability density function

 We define an *absolutely continuous random variable* as follows: